Salim Ahamed: Adaminte Makan Abu

 He made his feature film debut with Adaminte Makan Abu, a story he had entertained in his mind for many years.
-It was the stories he heard and the people he met during his days as a travel agent that sowed the seeds for Adaminte Makan Abu.
 The film portrayed the story of a poor attar (a kind of perfume) seller Abu whose only remaining wish in life is the Hajj pilgrimage, which he strives hard to fulfill, and at the verge of the fulfilment, he opts out when he fears that the means is not fully legitimate.
 Salim himself co-produced the film, and had to spend every rupee raised from what he had saved up over the years working on scripts for television serials and assisting directors to complete the film.
 The film opened to critical acclaim and fetched numerous honours including four National Film Awards and four Kerala State Film Awards.

-The film was screened at various international film festivals: 55th BFI London Film Festival, MAMI Mumbai Film Festival, 8th South Asian International Film Festival (SAIFF), 42nd International Film Festival of India, 5th Indo-German Film Festival, 17th Kolkata Film Festival, 16th International Film Festival of Kerala (IFFK), and 23rd Palm Springs International Film Festival (PSIFF), and 8th Dubai International Film Festival.
+The film was screened at various international film festivals: 55th BFI London Film Festival, MAMI Mumbai Film Festival, 8th South Asian International Film Festival (SAIFF), 42nd International Film Festival of India, 5th Indo-German Film Festival, 17th Kolkata Film Festival, 16th International Film Festival of Kerala (IFFK), 23rd Palm Springs International Film Festival (PSIFF), and 8th Dubai International Film Festival.